ravibhagw/ravibhagw.github.io/_posts/2023-01-29-xbs-cardmaker-1.markdown

 Regardless, I now had the data I needed for the cards to be built.
 The next thing I needed was the cards themselves.

-## Designing the Card

-This is where I ran into my first major problem - I am not a graphics designer!
-I'm admittedly terrible at anything graphics related.
-It's why I spent most of my software career as a backend developer.
-Given a layout, sure, I can mimic what you want.
-Ask me to design something myself and you'll get the classic "second year CS grad" output.

-## Assembling the Card